What is cost recovery?

 When will the fees change?

-The new fees and charges need to be approved by the Attorney-General.
-If approved, they will commence from 1 July 2018.
+The new fees and charges have been approved by the Attorney-General and will commence from 1 August 2018.

-Will stakeholders be consulted about the new fees and charges?
+Were stakeholders consulted about the new fees and charges?

 Yes.
 Information on the new Cost Recovery Implementation Statement has been sent to key AFSA stakeholders.